 - In a Dutch oven, brown roast in oil on all sides; drain.
 Drain and rinse beans, discarding liquid; stir parsley into beans.
 Place beans around roast.
 Stir in broth.

-- Place apples and onions on top of beans; cover and simmer 30 minutes longer or until a meat thermometer reads 160°.
+- Place apples and onions on top of beans; cover and simmer 30 minutes longer or until a thermometer reads 160°.
 Let stand 10-15 minutes before slicing.
 Yield: 12 servings.